America Reconstructed: 150 Years of National Supremacy

 Cliff Muncy & Milo Townsend

-Allow me first to apologize for this interruption.
+“Allow me first to apologize for this interruption.
 I do, like many of you, appreciate the comforts of every day routine – the security of the familiar, the tranquility of repetition.
 I enjoy them as much as any bloke.

-“But in the spirit of commemoration, whereby those important events of the past, usually associated with someones death or the end of some awful bloody struggle, are celebrated with a nice holiday, I thought we could mark this […] - a day that is sadly no longer remembered - by taking some time out of our daily lives to sit down and have a little chat.
+“But in the spirit of commemoration, whereby those important events of the past, usually associated with someones death or the end of some awful bloody struggle, are celebrated with a nice holiday, I thought we could mark this […] - a day that is sadly no longer remembered - by taking some time out of our daily lives to sit down and have a little chat.”

-- V, from
+- V, from V for Vendetta

 This month of March marks the 150th anniversary of one of the most controversial and politically significant events in America's history; however, chances are good that, to most, it will pass unobserved.
 In fact, this may likely be the only timely reminder of its preeminent political significance that you'll see in your news feed.